OpenConext/Stepup-Gateway/docs/GatewayState.md

             rnote over GW #aqua
             **Store to state:**

-              - request ID of <AR1>
+              - ""[setRequestId]                          ""request ID of <AR1>
-              - ACS location of <AR1>
-              - request ID of <AR2> (gateway request ID)
-              - entity ID of service provider
+              - ""[setRequestServiceProvider]             ""entity ID of service provider
+              - ""[setRequestAssertionConsumerServiceUrl] ""ACS location of <AR1>
-              - relay state <AR1>
+              - ""[setRelayState]                         ""relay state <AR1>
+              - ""[setResponse*]                          ""some internal configuration ""                                        ""so gateway knows the request ""                                        ""was not SFO or GSSP
-              - required LoA found in <AR1>
+              - ""[setRequiredLoaIdentifier]              ""required LoA found in <AR1>
-              - some internal configuration
-                so gateway knows the request
-                was not SFO or GSSP
+              - ""[setGatewayRequestId]                   ""request ID of <AR2>
             end note
         end